ObolNetwork/charon-distributed-validator-cluster/README.md

 open http://localhost:16686
 ```

+If all the above went correctly, it's natural to see logs like:

+`INFO sched      No active DVs for slot {"slot": 3288627}`

-If all the above went correctly, you can activate your validator on the testnet with the [existing launchpad](https://prater.launchpad.ethereum.org/en/).
+This is because you need to activate your freshly created distributed validator on the testnet with the [existing launchpad](https://prater.launchpad.ethereum.org/en/).
 The validator deposit data should be in `.charon/deposit-data.json`.

 ## Remote Beacon Node